7 Best Places to Live in Colorado for Families in 2023

 With an abundance of mountain towns, outdoor activities, ski resorts, thriving food scene, and excellent school districts, Colorado has a lot to offer.

-Due to high demand, the median home value in Colorado is about $569,952 for mid-tier priced homes.
-And the Colorado real estate market, much like the rest of the country, shows no signs of slowing down.
+Due to high demand, the median home value in Colorado is about $577,500 for mid-tier priced homes.
+The Colorado real estate market, much like the rest of the country, shows few signs of slowing down.

 However, the Centennial State is still a good place to enjoy the outdoors with affordable housing to raise your family.

 From a low crime rate to some of the best high schools, there are so many great choices for young families looking to settle down.

 Here are the best cities and best neighborhoods in Colorado to raise a family.

 Located on the doorstep of Pikes Peak, one of the best-known mountains in America, is the town of Colorado Springs.

 It’s the second-most populated city in the state with more than 465,000 residents, right behind Denver.

 If you’re looking for the best education options for your kids, the Cheyenne Mountain School District has been recognized as the #1 best school district in Colorado.